sensepost/DET/README.md

 PS C:\Users\user01\Desktop> HTTP-exfil 'C:\path\to\file.exe'
 ```

-## Zombie mode:
+## Proxy mode:

-In this mode the client is also a server.
+In this mode the client will proxify the incoming requests towards the final destination.

-The zombie waits for incoming packets, and relays them to the final server.

 # Modules